apollo

 Drug Interactions

-Drug-Food Interaction: Pregabalin may interact with alcohol.
-Therefore, avoid consuming alcohol while taking Pregabalin as it may increase side effects such as drowsiness, dizziness, or difficulty concentrating.
+Drug-Food Interaction: Avoid consuming alcohol while taking Pregabalin, as it may increase side effects such as drowsiness, dizziness, or difficulty concentrating.

 Drug-Drug Interactions Checker List: